 Check your preference settings (General tab) on the frequency of your database backup.
 Note that the database is just a small file so frequent backups will not eat your disk space.
 You can also manually invoke a backup from the File menu.

 Capture One also comes with a verification feature, which checks the database for inconsistencies and will attempt to repair them.
-Note that on opening a catalog and during backup verification takes place as well.
+Note that opening a Catalog and during backup verification takes place as well.

 Folders, Disks and Offline Files